 - a.
-Limit environmental noise levels from road traffic and railway noise. - b.
+Limit environmental noise levels due to road traffic and railway noise. - b.
 To minimise the impacts of noise from major transport infrastructure and employment areas on residential amenity. - c.
 To achieve an acceptable residential noise environment whilst maintaining well designed and attractive residential streetscapes.

-The following controls apply where residential and other noise sensitive development is proposed within areas affected by road and rail noise as shown in Figure 3.3 below.
+The following controls apply where residential and other noise sensitive development is proposed within areas affected by road and rail noise as shown in Figure 3.3.

-- 1. An Acoustic Reportwhich includes acoustic treatment requirements for dwellings is to be prepared by a suitably qualified professional for all subdivision and development proposals within the area of the site affected by road and/or rail noise as shown in Figure 3.3. - 2.
-Compliance with the State Environmental Planning Policy (Infrastructure) 2007 is required but not limited to in regards to Division 15 Railways and Division 17 Roads and Traffic and clause 101.
+1. A noise assessment report which includes acoustic treatment requirements for dwellings is to be prepared by a suitably qualified professional for all subdivision and development proposals within the area of the site affected by road and/or rail noise as shown in Figure 3.3.

+2. Compliance with the State Environmental Planning Policy (Infrastructure) 2007 is required in regards to Division 15 Railways and Division 17 Roads and traffic.